factionsecurity/factionsecurity.github.io/docs/getting-started/first-report.md

 The preview drawer has **DOCX** and **PDF** buttons at the top for downloading either format. **Download Report** in the top bar does the same for the DOCX.

 What you are looking at is the default template: a cover page, table of contents, executive summary, methodology, a findings summary and one detail section per vulnerability.
-The severity colours, the summary table and the per-finding layout all come from the template.
+The severity colors, the summary table and the per-finding layout all come from the template.

 ## Where to go next